Gradient flows of interacting Laguerre cells as discrete porous media flows: Introduction

 \subsection{Relation with semi-discrete optimal transport}

 The energy in \eqref{eq:FepsX} admits a reformulation based on semi-discrete optimal transport \cite{merigot2021optimal}.
-In fact, denoting by $W_2(\mu_1,\mu_2)$ the $L^2$-Wasserstein distance between two positive measures $\mu_1,\mu_2\in \mc{M}_+(\Omega)$, one can show that if $x_i\neq x_j$ for all $i\neq j$,
+In fact, denoting by $W_2(\mu_1,\mu_2)$ the $L^2$ Wasserstein distance between two positive measures $\mu_1,\mu_2\in \mc{M}_+(\Omega)$, one can show that if $x_i\neq x_j$ for all $i\neq j$,

-where we used for $C_i$ the expression given in \eqref{eq:CU}, and where $\mc{C}$ is a convex subset of $\mc{M}_+(\Omega)$: in particular, $\mathcal{C} = \{{\ed x}\}$ (where ${\ed x}$ is the Lebesgue measure on $\Omega$) if $\mathbb{L}_N(\Omega)= \mathbb{T}_N(\Omega)$, and $\mathcal{C} = \{ f\ed x\,:\, f:\Omega\rightarrow [0,1] \}$ if $\mathbb{L}_N(\Omega) = \mathbb{T}_N^s(\Omega)$ (see Appendix \ref{sec:otapp} for a proof).
+where we used for $C_i$ the expression given in \eqref{eq:CU}, and where $\mc{C}$ is a convex subset of $\mc{M}_+(\Omega)$: in particular, $\mathcal{C} = \{\mathrm{Leb}\}$ (where $\mathrm{Leb}$ is the Lebesgue measure on $\Omega$) if $\mathbb{L}_N(\Omega)= \mathbb{T}_N(\Omega)$, and $\mathcal{C} = \{ f\ed x\,:\, f:\Omega\rightarrow [0,1] \}$ if $\mathbb{L}_N(\Omega) = \mathbb{T}_N^s(\Omega)$ (see Appendix \ref{sec:otapp} for a proof).

-Equation \eqref{eq:FepsXw2} highlights a link with a different approach which consists in regarding the energy of the system \eqref{eq:Fphi} as a function of the density, and considering its Moreau-Yosida regularization on the space of positive measures measures $\mc{M}_+(\Omega)$ with fixed total mass, with respect to the $W_2$ distance.
-This yields:
+The functional in \eqref{eq:FepsXw2}, before minimization over $a$, has already appeared in the literature, for applications in material science or optimal planning \cite{bourne2015centroidal, buttazzo2009mass}, but with a focus on studying or computing its minimizers.

-where $\mc{M}^{ac}_+(\Omega)$ is the set of absolutely continuous positive measures on $\Omega$.
-The orginal idea of these type of energy regularizations stems from the work of Brenier in \cite{brenier2000derivation} for discretizing the incompressible Euler equations, and its more recent reformulation using semi-discrete optimal transport in \cite{merigot2016minimal,gallouet2018lagrangian}.
-The energy \eqref{eq:ftilde} was then used in \cite{gallouet2022convergence,leclerc2020lagrangian} to discretize the same nonlinear diffusion models considered in this article as well as the compressible (barotropic) Euler equations, and in \cite{sarrazin2022lagrangian} in the context of mean field games.
+In this work, we rather regard \eqref{eq:FepsXw2} as an approximation of \eqref{eq:Fphi}, and system \eqref{eq:ode} as a deterministic particle discretization of \eqref{eq:pde0}.
+The idea of using deterministic particle methods to discretize diffusion models was already put forward by Russo in \cite{russo1990deterministic}.
+The approach of constructing such methods by regularizing the energy via a variational problem of the same type of \eqref{eq:FepsXw2}, however, was proposed by Brenier in \cite{brenier2000derivation} for discretizing the incompressible Euler equations, and later developed using semi-discrete optimal transport tools in \cite{merigot2016minimal,gallouet2018lagrangian}.
+In \cite{gallouet2022convergence,leclerc2020lagrangian} these methods were further developed to discretize the same nonlinear diffusion models considered in this article as well as the compressible (barotropic) Euler equations, and in \cite{sarrazin2022lagrangian} in the context of mean field games.
+In these works, one regards the energy of the system \eqref{eq:Fphi} as a function of the density, and considers its Moreau-Yosida regularizations on the space of probability measures $\mc{P}(\Omega)$ with respect to the $W_2$ distance.
+This yields a very similar expression to \eqref{eq:FepsX}: